-The collective voice of this year’s Turner Prize winners
+The collective voice of the 2019 Turner Prize winners

 It was announced this evening that the Turner Prize 2019 – featuring Lawrence Abu Hamdan, Helen Cammock, Oscar Murillo, and Tai Shani – has been awarded to a collective bringing together the nominated artists.
 The four nominees came together to request that the jury consider awarding the Prize to them as a collective.
 In recognition of these artists’ shared commitment to urgent social and political causes, the jury unanimously decided to honour that request.
 Below, read our take on the Prize, first published in September

 It’s all very British.
 The train is delayed from London to Margate, the sky is a special kind of UK-grey, and the horizon has been impressionistically smudged by drizzle.
 On Margate beachfront, the red plastic flames of Flamingo’s Amusements lick up the walls near the shelter where, in 1921, TS Eliot sat to write part III of The Waste Land.
 A seagull drops a briny chip on my umbrella.

 There are no better circumstances to view the best of contemporary British art at this year’s Turner Prize exhibition.
 Since 2007, the prize has left its home at Tate Britain to be hosted by a location across the UK.
 2019 marks the first time the award has been exhibited at the David Chipperfield-designed Turner Contemporary in Margate – but despite this, it feels like it has come home.
 JMW Turner (the Prize’s namesake) came to Margate frequently, inspired by the expanse of sea and sky that frames this pocket of Kent.